Key Roles in a Software Project

 - Software Architect (

 ARC) is responsible for the entire technical solution.
 The ARC is blamed for all technical problems.
 The ARC approves all pull requests before we can merge them.
 The ARC is the main point of contact in the project for the PO.
-The ARC makes all technical decisions.
-The ARC reports to the PM.
+The ARC makes all technical .
+The ARC to the PM.

 - Developer (